nasa/cumulus/docs/upgrade-notes/migrate-tea-standalone.md

     # Move TEA Cloudformation stack
     terraform state mv module.cumulus.module.distribution.module.thin_egress_app.aws_cloudformation_stack.thin_egress_app module.thin_egress_app.aws_cloudformation_stack.thin_egress_app
    ```

+    Depending on how you were supplying a bucket map to TEA, there may be an additional step.
+If you were specifying the `bucket_map_key` variable to the `cumulus` module to use a custom bucket map, then you can ignore this step and just ensure that the `bucket_map_file` variable to the TEA module uses that same S3 key.
+Otherwise, if you were letting Cumulus generate a bucket map for you, then you need to take this step to migrate that bucket map:

+    ```shell
+    # Move bucket map
+    terraform state mv module.cumulus.module.distribution.aws_s3_bucket_object.bucket_map_yaml[0] aws_s3_bucket_object.bucket_map_yaml
+    ```

 5. Run `terraform plan` again.
 You may still see a few additions/modifications pending like below, but you should not see any deletion of Thin Egress App resources pending: